philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 console.log(window.getAge()) // 42
 ```

-This pattern works well for keeping a regular variable hidden from external scope, but it doesn't work at all if what you want to keep hidden are the properties of an object.
-As mentioned before, if you have access to an object, you alway have access to all its properties.
+This pattern works well for keeping a regular variable hidden from the global scope, but it doesn't work at all if what you want to keep hidden is a property on an object.
+As mentioned before, if you have access to an object, you alway have access to all of its properties.

 So what can we do?

-Variable can be private, but as soon as you assign a variable to an instance you make it visible to an outer scope and therefore public.

 ### The Goal

-Before we attempt to solve this problem, I think it's helpful to clearly layout what we want to accomplish.
-What is the goal?
+Before we attempt to solve this problem, I think it's helpful to clearly establish what we want to accomplish.

 It's impossible (and often unwise) to try to make JavaScript be something its not.
-Instead of just trying to recreate some other language's version of private instance variables, let's see if we can meet the same ends by taking advantage of the flexibility and power of JavaScript.
+Instead of just trying to recreate some other language's version of private instance variables, let's see if we can achieve the same ends by leveraging JavaScript good features.

+Here are our goals:

 * Private properties should be accessible to all code within the class definition, but not accessible to any code outside of the class definition.
 * Dynamic changes to the public interface at runtime should never expose the private properties of an instance.
 Lexical scoping rules should still apply.
 * Private properties should have access to all public properties, but not necessarily the other way around (since public properties might be modified at runtime).
-* Making something private should be simple, intuitive, and apparent from just looking at the code.
+* The way to make a property private should be simple and intuitive, and the fact that it is private should be apparent to other developers.

 ### A Naive Solution